 With all paid plans, you can share multiple logins with other users thanks to the secure shared folder feature.
 It can also grant specific access levels to specific users.

-To create a shared folder, select the “Sharing Center” option on your dashboard, Then, press the “+” button, enter the email address of the person you want to share this folder with, and tap into the “Save” button.
+To create a shared folder, select the “Sharing Center” option on your dashboard.
+Then, press the “+” button, enter the email address of the person you want to share this folder with, and tap the “Save” button.

 While you won’t get to enjoy RoboForm’s priority customer support with the free plan, the scope of support you’re going to get should suffice.